dwarvesf/playground/go/extension-interface-pattern.md

 ### 6. **Decorators for `fmt.Stringer`**

 Go’s `fmt.Stringer` is a simple but powerful interface used for customizing string representations of types.
-You can use the Extension Interface Pattern to add additional behaviors when printing.
+You can use the extension interface pattern to add additional behaviors when printing.

-#### Example: Add a Prefix to `fmt.Stringer`
+**Example: Add a prefix to `fmt.Stringer`**

 You can wrap a `fmt.Stringer` type to add a prefix to its string representation.